sara-nl/swiftdocs/source/Pages/Clients/python_swift_client_windows.rst

 Installation Instructions of the Python SWIFT Client on Windows
 ***************************************************************

+First you need to install **python** and **pip** on Windows.

-Installation on windows goes as follows:
+Installation of the python SWIFT client on Windows goes as follows:

 .. code-block:: console

     pip install python-swiftclient
-    pip install python-openstackclient
+    pip install python-keystoneclient

+. note:: **Note:** You need to install the "Microsoft C++ Build Tools" for this to work.